-First in the Chain of Command

-Na me and Title: Head of School
+Name and Title:

-Tel lephone #:
+Telephone #:

-En nail Address:
+Email Address:

-Re sponsibilities During Emergencies:
+Responsibilities During Emergencies:

-w.
 Coordinate Staff and handle all contact with Public Safety personnel (NYPD, NYFD, EMS).
 Distribution of emergency contact binders to teachers.
 Act as a communication liaison between the staff and parents.
 Coordinate room by room sweep in case of evacuation.

 Second in the Chain of Command

-Name and Title: Director of Operations
+Name and Title:

 Telephone #:

 Email Address:

 Responsibilities During Emergencies:

 Coordination of all teaching staff during emergencies Assist with room by room sweep in case of evacuation.
 Coordinate distribution of emergency contact binders